 Looking for a sunny destination with numerous activities for kids?
-St. George, Utah just might be the answer.
+St. George and the Greater Zion area just might be the answer.
 Located a quick ninety minute drive from Las Vegas, St. George lies within striking distance of four state parks and Zion National Park.
 Since the city is located in the Mojave Desert, it doesn’t have the cold weather found in other parts of the state.
-Winter highs hover between 50 and 60 degrees, and the area enjoys over 300 days of sunshine a year!
-If you’re looking for fun things to do in St. George, Utah with kids look no further.
-We’ll have you booking a trip in no time!
+The weather in St. George hovers between 50 and 60 degrees in the winter, and the area enjoys over 300 days of sunshine a year!
+If you’re looking for fun things to do in St George with kids, look no further.
+You will be booking a trip to Southern Utah in no time!

 Snow Canyon State Park is just outside St. George and is well known for its volcanic cinder cones, sandstone cliffs, and petrified sand dunes.
-Kids would love exploring the 38 miles of hiking trails within the park and rolling down the dunes.
+Our kids loved climbing into lava tubes, rolling down sand dunes, and hiking slot canyons.
+There are so many diverse landscapes at Snow Canyon, it feels like several parks in one.
+Families will love exploring the 38 miles of hiking trails within the park.
+Visiting this Utah state park is one of the best things to do on a Utah road trip.

 Sand Hollow State Park is 20,000 acres of pure recreation.
 Sandy Hollow Reservoir meets the red sand dunes and provides for some amazing ATV adventures.
 Older kids won’t want to miss this!